This new AI feature is the best thing to come out of Google I/O 2024

 I've long said that AI will be far more beneficial to the casual, uninformed tech users than the enthusiasts — especially in the beginning.
 A perfect example of this concept is Google's plan for AI scam detection alerts.
 They might not help you or me, but they will help tons of people avoid scam attempts before they are put in an awful situation.

 These are the kinds of features that can be the difference between a life-altering mistake being made and a crisis being easily avoided.
-That's why, throughout all the AI nonsense Google went on about at I/O, these scam detection alerts are what I'm most looking forward to seeing on Android phones.
+That's why, throughout all the AI nonsense Google went on about at I/O, these scam detection alerts are what I'm most looking forward to seeing on Android phones

-Brady is a tech journalist covering news at Android Central.
-He has spent the last two years reporting and commenting on all things related to consumer technology for various publications.
-Brady graduated from St. John's University in 2023 with a bachelor's degree in journalism.
-When he isn't experimenting with the latest tech, you can find Brady running or watching sports.
+Brady is a tech journalist for Android Central, with a focus on news, phones, tablets, audio, wearables, and software.
+He has spent the last three years reporting and commenting on all things related to consumer technology for various publications.
+Brady graduated from St. John's University with a bachelor's degree in journalism.
+His work has been published in XDA, Android Police, Tech Advisor, iMore, Screen Rant, and Android Headlines.
+When he isn't experimenting with the latest tech, you can find Brady running or watching Big East basketball.